caramellism/mh3511-data-analysis-with-computer/README.md

 ## Methods
 - Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA) and visualization
-- Hypothesis testing (Chi-Square Test & Wilcoxon Rank Sum Test) and correlation analysis
+- Hypothesis testing (Chi-Square Test & Wilcoxon Rank Sum Test)
 - Logistic regression analysis to study how customer preferences and trip characteristics are associated with booking completion and how trip characteristics are associated with preference selection outcomes

 ## Key Findings